snelson-seattle/accessibility-refactor/README.md

 ### Continued development

 The page now has high scores for Accessibility and Best Practices in the Chrome Dev Tools Lighthouse utility, but still scores low in SEO, and Performance.
-Moving forward I would like to work on improving site performance, and increasing SEO scores.
+Moving forward I would like to work on improving site performance, and increasing SEO scores as well as making the page fully responsive.

 ### Useful resources